DAY TO DAY PROGRAM

 Back in Kangerlussuaq in the evening, we recommend eating at Restaurant Roklubben, which is situated beautifully at the lakeside of Lake Ferguson.
 Make dinner reservation at the reception, and arrange transfer (included when you have dinner).

 Breakfast at the hotel, and afterwards we fly to Ilulissat.
 Even at the inflight over the ice fiord, you will be able to spot floating icebergs far into the horizon.
-Included in the price is overnight accommodation at Ilulissat hostel.
-We strongly recommend you upgrade your stay to Hotel Hvide Falk, where you are offered private facilities and view of the ice fjord from your room.
-Breakfast is included at both accommodations.
-Transfers to and from airport is included from the hotel, but individual taxi transfer is needed for the hostel.
+Transfer to the hotel is included.
+Sleep at the centrally located Hotel Hvide Falk, where you are offered private facilities and view of the ice fjord from your room.

 Today, we will take you on a historical walk through town, where you will get a solid introduction to Ilulissat – the third largest town in Greenland.
 We will walk past the old colonial harbor, “brættet” (the wood-board) where the local fishermen sell their daily catch, the house of Arctic Explorer Knud Rasmussen and the Zion Church.